worldofmarcus/project-portfolio-4/README.md

 Models used (besides standard user model) in this project are:

 * **Category** - Handles categories.
 I made a specific model to be able to add more dynamics (create / remove categories going forward in the admin backend instead of 'hard code' it in the code).
-* **Genre** - Handles genre.
+* **Genre** - Handles genres.
 I made a specific model to be able to add more dynamics (create / remove genres going forward in the admin backend instead of 'hard code' it in the code).
 * **Post** - Handles all the reviews
 * **Comment** - Handles all the comments
 * **UserProfile** - Handles the user profile information (first name, last name, presentation and featured image for the specific user/reviewer).
 There is a one-to-one relation to the user model to connect it to the standard user model.